3 Popular Manufacturing Projects In 2018

 We are at a strange time in manufacturing.
 The manufacturing industry is changing rapidly.
 The advent of new technologies and the availability of large amounts of valuable new data is leading all of us down a path of eventual digital transformation.
 However, most manufacturers aren’t there yet, and most of the technologies, projects, and processes that will provide these transformations simply aren’t palatable to a large number of businesses… yet.

 It is projected that 2018 will be a turning point for the industry in this regard.
-Many top consultancies and experts are predicting that 2018 will be a year in which many of manufacturers begin their march towards a smarter shop floor, more automated machines, and a greater use of data.
+Many top consultancies and experts are predicting that 2018 will be a year in which many manufacturers begin their march towards a smarter shop floor, more automated machines, and greater use of data.

 Below, we’ve put together a practical list of some of the top projects that will put manufacturers on the right path in 2018.
 These are projects that deliver ROI quickly and will help move businesses along the path towards a smarter shop floor and eventual digital transformation.
 These are projects that should help avoid lengthy implementations and high costs…